backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/AMI - SOA.md

 	- ![[attachments/Pasted image 20230302114952.png]]

 > [!note] Note we are talking about sharing keys for decrypting  *encrypted EBS volumes* in the shared AMI.

+> [!question]- You have designed an AMI in an account that is optimizing the legacy database technology your gambling company has developed.
+You wish to share that AMI with other AWS accounts that belong to the same organization.
+How do you do it?
+> *Edit the account list that can see the AMI from the AMI Console UI and the other accounts can start using it*.
+> ---
+> - You can *share an AMI with specific AWS accounts without making the AMI public*.
+All you need is the AWS account IDs.
+> - You can only share AMIs that have *unencrypted volumes* and *volumes that are encrypted with a customer-managed CMK*.
+If you share an AMI with encrypted volumes, you must also share any CMKs used to encrypt them.

+> [!question]- A SysOps Administrator has shared an AMI from account *A to account B* and then *de-registered the AMI in a few days*.
+What is the outcome of this action?
+> - You can't launch new instances from the AMI in *account A or in account B*.
+> - The instances *already launched* from the shared AMI in account B, are *not impacted* by this de-registration.
+> ---
+> Instances cannot be launched in either of the accounts with the de-registered AMI.

 ## Cross Account AMI Copy
 - If you copy an AMI that has been shared with your account, *you are the owner of the target AMI in your account*.